 - Tombé (tawn-BAY): Meaning to fall, step down. - Toss: A release move where Supporting Dancer(s) execute a throwing motion to increase the height of the executing dancer.
-The Executing Dancer is free from the performance surface when toss is initiated. - Tour Jeté: A skill in which the dancer takes off from one leg, executes a half turn and lands on the other leg. - Tumbling: A collection of skills that emphasize acrobatic or gymnastic ability, are executed by an individual dancer without contact, assistance or support of another dancer(s) and begin and end on the performance surface (clarification: tumbling skills do not have to include hip over head rotation). - Turn out: A position in which the legs are rotated outward from the hip joints so that the thighs, knees, and toes face away from the center of the body. - Turning Disc (aka Disc, Flying Saucer): A turning leap in which the dancer executes a Châiné Turn, then sweeps the working leg up from 5th position to 2nd position to execute a center leap, landing on the original working leg. - Vertical Inversion (executed in groups or pairs): A position in which the Executing Dancer is inverted and bears direct weight on the Supporting Dancer by a stop, stall or change in momentum. - Weight Bearing: A skill in which the dancer's weight is supported by one body part without any other body part on the ground. - Windmill: A Power Move, non-airborne, non-rotating, tumbling skill in which a dancer begins on the back, spins from his/her upper back to the chest while twirling his/her legs around his/her body in a V-shape.
+The Executing Dancer is free from the performance surface when toss is initiated. - Tour Jeté: A skill in which the dancer takes off from one leg, executes a half turn and lands on the other leg. - Tumbling: A collection of skills that emphasize acrobatic or gymnastic ability, are executed by an individual dancer without contact, assistance or support of another dancer(s) and begin and end on the performance surface (clarification: tumbling skills do not have to include hip over head rotation). - Turn out: A position in which the legs are rotated outward from the hip joints so that the thighs, knees, and toes face away from the center of the body. - Turning Disc (aka Disc, Flying Saucer): A turning leap in which the dancer executes a Châiné Turn, then sweeps the working leg up from 5th position to 2nd position to execute a center leap, landing on the original working leg. - Vertical Axis (executed by Groups or Pairs): A designated line in space that goes straight up and down and has no slope. - Vertical Inversion (executed in groups or pairs): A position in which the Executing Dancer is inverted and bears direct weight on the Supporting Dancer by a stop, stall or change in momentum. - Weight Bearing: A skill in which the dancer's weight is supported by one body part without any other body part on the ground. - Windmill: A Power Move, non-airborne, non-rotating, tumbling skill in which a dancer begins on the back, spins from his/her upper back to the chest while twirling his/her legs around his/her body in a V-shape.
 The leg motion gives the majority of the power, allowing the body to "flip" from a position on the back to a position with the chest to the ground. - Working Leg: The leg that moves, stretches, and/or extends; the leg that is responsible for momentum and/or position.